Azure/ResourceModules/docs/wiki/ModulesDesign.md

 ## Modules

   - Module symbolic names are in camel_Snake_Case, following the schema `<mainResourceType>_<referencedResourceType>` e.g. `storageAccount_fileServices`, `virtualMachine_nic`, `resourceGroup_rbac`.
   - Modules enable you to reuse code from a Bicep file in other Bicep files.
-As such they're normally leveraged for deploying child resources (e.g. file services in a storage account), cross referenced resources (e.g. network interface in a virtual machine) or providers (e.g. role assignment in a resource group).
+As such they're normally leveraged for deploying child resources (e.g. file services in a storage account), cross referenced resources (e.g. network interface in a virtual machine) or extension resources (e.g. role assignment in a resource group).

 ### Deployment names